abhiarya-uvic/Priv/Ass2.md

   7. Are any of the quality attributes urealistic? </br></br>
   8. Are the ASRs that the system must satisfy clearly articulated and prioritized according to their impact on the architecture? </br></br>
   9. Are all revelevant architectural views documented? </br></br>
+  10. Does the AD contain the rationale for its architectural decisions? </br></br>
   </td>

   <td>Logical not</td>